onna/postman-demo/README.md

 Replace the following values with your own initial one:

-- `username`: Username you provided during self-registration.
+- `user`: Username you provided during self-registration.
 For example `username@email.io`.
-- `account`: The name of your account.
 - `container`: The name of the database attached to your account.
-Onna naming convention is to use the account name you provided during the self-registration process
+Onna naming convention is to use the account name you provided during the self-registration process.
+- `account`: May be the same value as container.
-- `scope`: The name of your account.
+- `password`: Password of your account.
+- `token`: Your JWT token

 `scope`, `container`, and `account` may be the same value.